What Is Form 1042? Who It’s for & How to Fill It Out

-Form 1042 is an Annual Withholding Tax Return furnished by the Internal Revenue Service (IRS) to report income earned in the United States by noncitizens or foreign entities.
-Specifically, this form is used to report taxes that your company has withheld related to the income paid out to foreign persons or organizations.
-This includes nonresident aliens and foreign partnerships, estates, trusts, and companies.
+US businesses that work with noncitizens or foreign entities may need to file Form 1042, an Annual Withholding Tax Return furnished by the Internal Revenue Service (IRS).
+It is used for reporting the taxes your company has withheld related to the income paid out to international payees—including nonresident aliens and foreign partnerships, estates, trusts, and companies.

 Who Needs to Fill Out Form 1042